eyoab01/to-do-list-slekelton/README.md

 ### Run tests

-To run tests, do the following step: go to your project folder and right click on the index.html or (https://github.com/eyoab01/to-do-list-slekelton)
+To run tests, do the following step: go to your project folder and right click on the index.html

 ### Deployment